Birdseye Hollow State Forest

 Birdseye Hollow Pond and fishing pier

 The Forest Stewardship Demonstration Tour has six road side stops.
-Brochures may be printed from the link above, or obtained from the Bath DEC office.
+Brochures (PDF, 400KB) are also available at the Bath DEC office.

-Sanford Lake has a paved accessible path from the gravel parking area to a picnic area and the break wall on the lake.
+Sanford Lake has a paved accessible path from the parking lot, past one accessible picnic location, down to the accessible breakwall along the shoreline.